 How Much Backpacking Food Should You Pack?

 The quantity of food you need for your backpacking trip is the number-one question to resolve pre-trip.

-Now that you have an idea of what type of foods you should consider bringing with you, it’s now time to look at how much.
-Yes, hiking is a great way to get in shape and will help you to shed some pounds.
-However, when you are hiking, your body will require more caloric intake to ensure your body has enough fuel to make it through the entirety of the trip.
-In fact, you will need roughly double the number of calories you would usually need to consume.
-This, however, will depend on certain factors, such as the elevation you will be hiking at, how far your hike will be, and what the temperatures will be.
+When hiking, your body requires more caloric intake to ensure you have enough fuel to make it through the trip.
+You will need roughly double the number of calories you would usually need to consume.
+This, however, will depend on certain factors, such as the elevation you will be hiking at, how far your hike will be, and how much ascent it involves.

-The fat that we all have inside of our bodies fulfills an important role.
-As it is slowly burned, it supplies a ton of energy to our body.
-This fat that is used cannot do it on its own and will need to be supplemented by food.
-If your body runs out of food, it consumes more fat.
-Once the fat supply is tapped out, your body will start burning muscle tissue for the fuel it needs.
-This, if you haven’t guessed it, is not a good situation and leads to fatigue and degradation of your body.
-This is why ensuring that you bring plenty of the right foods is important.
+Body fat fulfills an important role.
+As it is slowly burned, it supplies energy to our body.
+This fat, however, needs to be supplemented by food.
+If your body runs out of calories to burn from food, it consumes more fat.
+And once the fat supply is tapped out, your body will start burning muscle tissue for the fuel, which leads to fatigue and degradation of the muscles.

-To determine exactly how much food you will need to take with you, you will first have to determine how many calories you will have to use.
-Relax, yes it is math, but it is actually pretty simple to do.
+To determine exactly how much food for backpacking you will need to take with you on any trip, you will first have to determine how many calories you will have to use.
+Ready for the math?
+Let’s do it!

-- Determine the weight of all of your gear you will be taking with you, as close as possible.
+- Determine the weight of all of the gear you will be taking with you.